martinvuyk/forge-tools/README.md

 #### IsoFormat
 Available formats to parse from and to [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601).
 ### fast.mojo
 Fast implementations of `DateTime` module.
-All assume no leap seconds or years.
+All assume no leap seconds.

 - `DateTime64`:
     - This is a "normal" `DateTime` with milisecond resolution.